dotnet/extensions/src/Razor/src/Microsoft.VisualStudio.LanguageServerClient.Razor/README.md

 # Using the Razor LSP Editor

-To use the Razor LSP editor set an environment variable under the name `Razor.LSP.Editor` to `true` and then open Razor.sln.
-Running the `Microsoft.VisualStudio.RazorExtension` project will then result in `.razor` and `.cshtml` files being opened with our LSP editor.
+## On VS Master
+Tools>Options>Environment>Preview Features>Enable LSP powered Razor editor.

+## On VS public builds

+The above bits aren't yet public though, so if you have to use a master build set an environment variable under the name `Razor.LSP.Editor` to `true`, making sure you launch the VS instance afterward, so it can pick upt the ENV change.
 To set the environment variable in powershell you can use the following syntax: `${env:Razor.LSP.Editor}="true"`

+After doing either of the above running the `Microsoft.VisualStudio.RazorExtension` project will then result in `.razor` and `.cshtml` files being opened with our LSP editor.

 # FAQ